 • Accounting for sole traders, partnerships and companies, including the preparation and interpretation of financial statements.

 • Preparation of simple statements of cash flows

-• Use of Control accounts for Payroll, Salary ledger and Purchase ledger; Bank reconciliation.
+• Use of Control accounts for Payroll, Sales ledger and Purchase ledger; Bank reconciliation.

 |Guided Independent Study||Assessment preparation and completion||60||1:00||60:00||N/A|